What is product discovery documentation and why does it matter?

 • Accelerates decision-making by providing clarity upfront

-Without structured documentation, innovation becomes chaotic—good ideas get lost, problems are misunderstood, and teams waste resources solving the wrong things.
-Documentation is the foundation of systematic innovation.
+Without structured documentation, innovation becomes chaotic - good ideas get lost, problems are misunderstood, and teams waste resources solving the wrong things.
+For the complete set of templates, see the Innovation Toolkit guide.

 An innovation language is a standardized way of describing problems, ideas, and concepts across your organization.
-It uses consistent templates and terminology so that anyone can quickly understand, evaluate, and discuss innovation opportunities—regardless of their role or department.
+In the Innovation Mode methodology, it starts with the Universal Idea Model for describing ideas and the Problem Framing Template for articulating challenges - so that anyone can quickly understand, evaluate, and discuss innovation opportunities regardless of their role.

 • Standardized templates ensure everyone describes problems and ideas the same way